 One of the biggest risks to safety in Cambodia outside of the city centres are landmines.
-Expats should never wander off the main thoroughfares in rural Cambodia, and never touch any rockets, artillery shells, mortars, mines, bombs or other war material they may come across.
-The most heavily mined part of the country is along the Thai border area.
+Expats should never wander off the main thoroughfares in rural Cambodia, and avoid any rockets, artillery shells, mortars, mines, bombs or other war material they may come across.
+The most heavily landmined part of the country is along the Thai border area.

 Health risks in Cambodia

-Malaria is common in Cambodia and prophylactics are recommended for all areas except Phnom Penh and around Lake Tonle Sap.
-Dengue fever, also transmitted by mosquitoes, is prevalent in heavily populated areas and the risk increases just after the rainy season.
-Expats living in Cambodia should take precautions such as using insect repellent and keeping skin covered, even during the day.
+Malaria is common in Cambodia and anti-malarial precautions should be taken in almost all areas of the country, though Phnom Penh is considered a risk-free area.
+Dengue fever, also transmitted by mosquitoes, is prevalent in heavily populated areas and the risk increases during the rainy season.
+Expats living in Cambodia should make use of insect repellent and keep skin covered, even during the day.

 Heatstroke, dehydration and sunburn are also risks in Cambodia, especially during the hottest months from March to May.
-Expats can avoid these risk by drinking plenty of clean water and keeping indoors during the hottest hours.
+Expats can avoid these risks by drinking plenty of clean water and keeping indoors during the hottest hours.

 Food and water safety in Cambodia

 Crime in Cambodia

 Expats and foreign tourists present an attractive target for criminals, but violent crime in Cambodia is rare.
-Petty crimes, on the other hand, are common, especially in crowded areas like the riverfront and BKK areas of Phnom Penh, as well as beaches and tourist areas of Sihanoukville and nearby islands.
+Petty crimes, on the other hand, are fairly common, especially in crowded spots like beaches and tourist areas.
 Bag-snatchings are prevalent and are often committed by people on scooters or motorbikes rushing past unsuspecting victims.
-Expats can lower their risk of being attacked by being vigilant with their belongings and keeping valuables out of sight, especially after dark.
+Expats can lower their risk of being attacked by being vigilant and keeping valuables out of sight, especially after dark.

 Road safety in Cambodia

-Cambodia has a high rates of road traffic accidents.
+Cambodia has a high rate of road traffic accidents.
 Most roads are in poor condition and travelling after dark is particularly risky.
 Hazards include overloaded vehicles, erratic driving, vehicles without lights and stray cattle.

 Landmines in Cambodia